 In determining the base salary of an executive officer, the Compensation Committee begins its analysis with a recommendation from the President and CEO of the Company and also places weight on the following factors: the particular responsibilities related to the position; the experience level of the executive officer; the difficulties in recruiting new talent; and his or her overall performance.
-During the financial year ended December 31, 2014, the annual base consulting fees for services provided by Stephen Twyerould, the President and CEO were increased from US\$200,000 to US\$285,000 and the annual base consulting fees for services provided by Roland Goodgame, Executive Vice President, were increased from US\$170,000 to US\$220,000.
+During the financial year ended December 31, 2015, the annual base consulting fees for services provided by Stephen Twyerould, the President and CEO were US\$285,000, the annual base consulting fees for services provided by Roland Goodgame, Executive Vice President, were US\$220,000 and the annual base consulting fees for Rebecca Sawyer, Vice President, Sustainability were US\$130,000.

-Samuel Yik, Sonya Atwal and Carlo Valente, each a CFO of the Company during the financial year ended December 31, 2014, did not receive compensation directly from the Company, except for grants of options.
-Mr. Yik, Ms. Atwal and Mr. Valente were employees King & Bay West Management Corp. ("King & Bay West"), a company that provides management services to the Company.
-King & Bay

-West invoices the Company on a monthly basis for fees for management services provided which are determined based on the usage of such services by the Company.
+Carlo Valente, the CFO of the Company during the financial year ended December 31, 2015, did not receive compensation directly from the Company, except for grants of options.
+Mr. Valente was an employee King & Bay West Management Corp. ("King & Bay West"), a company that provides management services to the Company.
+King & Bay West invoices the Company on a monthly basis for fees for management services provided which are determined based on the usage of such services by the Company.
 See "Management Contracts" for a description of the Company's agreement with King & Bay West.